snyype/CVManager/README.md

 # CVManager

-CVManager is a web application built with Laravel that allows users to create, edit, and manage their CVs online.
+CVManager is a web application built with Laravel that allows HR and Admins to Shortlist, Hire, Send offer letter to users email and assign task to user online.

 ## Installation